 Your Google My Business listing is a local business essential

-If you’re a local business, dealing with your customers face to face, having an accurate Google My Business listing is critical.
+If you’re a local business, dealing with your customers face to face, having an accurate Google Business Profile listing is critical.
 Google says this is one of the first things to do to rank well for local searches.
 Google says “The information in your listing like address, phone, logo, business hours, and website determine what shows up when people see you in Google Search and on Google Maps.
-See our blog post about getting found in local searches.
+Your Google Business Profile listing is a critical element in your local SEO.

-But worse yet is not having a Google My Business listing at all.
-If you’re a very small business or a new business, odds of not having a Google My Business listing are greater.
+But worse yet is not having a Google Business Profile listing at all.
+If you’re a very small business or a new business, odds of not having a Google Business Profile listing are greater.

-How to tell if you have a Google My Business listing
+How to tell if you have a Google Business Profile listing

 You might have a listing even if you’ve never created one yourself, so the first step is to see if you do.
 Start out with a simple Google search for your company name.
 If your company shows up in the Knowledge Card at the to right, you have a listing.